In teaching English to second-language learners, there are many stereotypes I have come across.

 Some teachers I’ve met are quick to label their students.
 Below are just some of the stereotypes I have heard in conjunction with Chinese learners.

 Stereotype one: Chinese students do not participate in classroom activities

-Whoever was the first to suggest this has clearly never visited my year 10 English class (I’ve previously mentioned them before): 24 Australian students, and not one of them was eager to talk.
+Whoever was the first to suggest this has clearly never visited my year 10 English class: 24 Australian students, and not one of them was eager to talk.
 I imagine Tutankhamen’s tomb is louder!

 A number of teachers I’ve met are quick to point out Chinese students don’t want to lose face.
 Fear of giving the wrong answer stops them from speaking.
 However, this idea could be applied to students of all backgrounds.

 When a student says something wrong, their peers are often quick to criticize.
 Students have concluded that the best way to avoid embarrassment is to not say anything at all.
 Some teachers misconstrue this as evidence that students lack competence.